-Government-wide property tax revenues and assessments increased by \$0.5 million mainly as a result of an increase in ad valorem property taxes due to a rise in assessed value.
-Revenues from benefit assessments had only minor increases resulting from new parcels becoming subject to assessment.
-The benefit assessment rates remained the same in FY 2021-22 with Assessment District No. 1 at \$1.92 and Assessment District No. 2 at \$7.70 per parcel.
+Government-wide property tax revenues and assessments increased by \$1.2 million as a result of 1) an increase in ad valorem property taxes due to a rise in assessed value and 2) an increase in assessment revenue due to an increase in the assessment district rate.
+The benefit assessment rates remained the same for Assessment District No. 1 at \$1.92 per parcel while Assessment District No. 2 rates increased from \$7.70 to \$8.30 per parcel.